We have found our new meeting location! It is the Ponderosa Fire Station training room at 17061 Rolling Creek Drive (map).

 Meeting ID: 839 4806 7703

-FYI session – 6:30pm Rob Brayton will talk about how to use the Raspberry Pi for astronomy.
+FYI session – 6:30pm Rob Brayton will not talk about how to use the Raspberry Pi for astronomy.
+Instead Aaron Clevenson will describe the various opportunities offered by the Astronomical League and the coming meteor shower.

 Main presentation – 7:30pm Lisa Koerner, Associate Professor of Physics, University of Houston.